ghazi-hishamuddin/Whey-To-Go-Project/3. SQL Querying/README.md

 	<li>List of ingreidents to replenish based on remaining stocks</li>
 </ol>

-This objective is more complex compared to the previous one.
+Compared to the previous objective, this task will be more complex.
 To accomplish it, I need to calculate inventory usage, identify items requiring reordering, and determine the cost of producing each smoothie based on ingredient costs.
 This will enable effective monitoring of pricing and profitability.
-While creating multiple views is not ideal in a BI tool, I will create two views to achieve this objective rather than complicating the process further in the future.
+While creating multiple views is not ideal in a BI tool, I will create two views to achieve this objective to avoid complicating the process further in the future.

 First I will have to calculate the number of orders created for each smoothie:
 ``` sql